NLeSC/spot/README.md

 ### SQL Database

 Spot can also work with a [PostgreSQL](https://www.postgresql.org) database, but this requires either a local or a remote service to run.
-Commutication between the client and the database server is achieved by using [web socket](https://github.com/socketio/socket.io).
+Communication between the client and the database server is achieved by using [web socket](https://github.com/socketio/socket.io).